 Amortisation of intangible assets with a finite useful life is recognised on a straight-line basis and reported under functional costs.
 The impairment losses on intangible assets are reported under other expenses.

-The following useful lives are applied in determining the carrying amounts of other intangible assets: > TABLE 045
+The useful lives shown in > TABLE 050 are applied in determining the carrying amounts of other intangible assets.